 Geology Lecture Series talks are free and are held in the Hales Center for the Performing Arts on Southwestern’s Coos Campus, 1988 Newmark Ave., Coos Bay.
-For those not able to attend in person, all lectures are Livestreamed and archived, with access from the College's web site at https://livestream.com/SWOCC/geology2017-18.
-Additional talks scheduled this year include: Dr. Anne Nolin (Oregon State) with "Snow-Forest Interactions in a Changing World" on March 3rd, Dr. David Montgomery (University of Washington) presenting “Growing A Revolution: Bringing Our Soil Back to Life” on April 14th and concluding this year with Dr. Josh Roering (University of Oregon) with “Lakes: How geologic accidents help us decipher past earthquakes, climate, and landscapes in Cascadia” on May 19th.
-Lecture series sponsors include DB Western, the Southwestern Foundation and the College.
+For those not able to attend in person, this lecture will be Livestreamed but not archived, with access from the College's web site at https://livestream.com/SWOCC/geology2018-19.
+Additional talks in the series for this academic year include: Dr. Shannon Kob (Idaho State) on undersea volcanoes and the search for extraterrestrial life on March 2, 2019; Dr. Julia Reece (Texas A & M) an Ocean Drilling Program distinguished lecturer on April 13, 2019; and Dr. Stephen Palumbi (Stanford) on extreme life in the sea on May 17, 2019.
+Lecture series sponsors include DB Western, The Mill Casino, the Southwestern Foundation and the College.

 For additional information, please contact Ron Metzger at 541-888-7216.

-Coos Bay, OR – Southwestern Oregon Community College will host a Community Resource Fair on Wednesday, January 24, 2018 from 11:00 am to 1:00 pm on the Coos campus, 1988 Newmark Ave., Coos Bay, in Empire Hall.
-Local businesses and community resource providers are welcome to attend.
+Coos Bay, OR – Southwestern Oregon Community College will host a Community Resource Fair on Friday, January 18, 2019 from 11:00 am to 1:30 pm in Empire Hall, on Southwestern’s Coos Campus, 1988 Newmark Ave., Coos Bay.
+The event is free and open to the public.
+Local businesses and community resource providers are encouraged to participate.
 Table space and a banner with your organization’s name will be provided.
-There is no registration fee to join, however, reservations are required to save your space by contacting Nicholas Musante at Nicholas.firstname.lastname@example.org no later than January 5, 2018.
+There is no registration fee to join; however, reservations are required and we are almost full, so save your space by contacting Sierra Kasney at Sierra.Kasney@email.socc.edu.
 Businesses and resource providers are encouraged to bring handouts, gifts, coupons, games, and other entertaining ideas to this fun, interactive event.